johnshearing/PrivateKeyVault/README.md

   * To play Alice's part we will need to remove Bob's public and private keys from the keyring.
   * We can easily restore them later from the backup files you just made.
   * In the alternative, we could simply clone a fresh copy of the SD card and run the PrivateKeyVault from that.
-  * Then everything would be the same execpt that Bob's public and private keys would not be anywhere on the system.
+  * Then everything would be the same except that Bob's public and private keys would not be anywhere on the system.
   * For this demonstration, let's just remove Bob's keys from the keyring because this will give us extra practice working with GPG and with the menu application.
   * The GPG system requires that the private key be deleted first.
   * Highlight the menu option which says **Delete a private key** and press the **Enter** key.